 It is everyone’s responsibility to understand, ask for, and choose whether to give or withhold consent.
 Together, we seek to create a safe and consensual space where people are accepted and able to explore themselves and their sexuality.

-These are the consent guidelines we expect everyone at the FSPC and the CSPC to follow while you are with us.
+These are the consent guidelines we expect everyone at Gallery Erato and Pan Eros Foundation events to follow while you are with us.
 (We hope you will follow them outside our doors as well.):

 1. No touching people or personal property without permission.